What Is Glaucoma?

 Surgery is usually the best treatment for babies or young kids.
 The goal is to fix the eye so that more fluid drains out or it makes less fluid.

-After treatment, the eye doctor will check the pressure again and do other tests.
-Some kids may need more than one treatment to keep the pressure down and prevent damage.
+After treatment, the eye doctor will check the pressure and do other tests regularly to make sure the glaucoma does not return.
+Some kids may need more than one treatment to keep the pressure down and prevent worse damage.

 How Can Parents Help?